Tw1ddle/game-of-life/README.md

 ## Notes
 * The patterns are from the [LifeWiki](http://www.conwaylife.com/wiki/Main_Page) collection.
 Credit for these goes to the original creators.
 * This project was inspired by [Golly](https://sourceforge.net/projects/golly/), a cross-platform cellular automaton simulator.
-* If you have any questions or suggestions then [get in touch](https://twitter.com/Sam_Twidale) or open an issue.
+* If you have any questions or suggestions then send Sam a message on [Twitter](https://twitter.com/Sam_Twidale) or open an issue.

 ## License
-* The Haxe and webpage code here, but not the pattern files, are licensed under the [GPL](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).
+* The Haxe and webpage code, but not the pattern files, are licensed under the [GPL](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).
 * The [noUiSlider](https://github.com/leongersen/noUiSlider) settings sliders are WTFPL.
 * The [three.js](https://github.com/mrdoob/three.js/) library is MIT.